Michael Fernandes (artist)

 Michael Fernandes (born in 1944) is a Canadian experimental artist and art educator based in Halifax, Nova Scotia.
 His work uses familiar, even banal materials to ask the viewer to confront the boundary between daily life and art.

 Early life

 Fernandes was born in Trinidad.
-He emigrated to Canada to study at the Montreal Museum of Fine Arts in the 1963.
+He emigrated to Canada to study at the Montreal Museum of Fine Arts in 1963.
 By 1973, Fernandes moved to Halifax to teach at the Nova Scotia College of Art and Design.

 Career

 Initially a painter, Fernandes turned to installation and multimedia to create situations that actively solicit participation from the viewer.
 Fernandes' texts and interventions explore this intersection of private life with public space.

 I want these works to continue to form after they are seen...Paintings seem to stay on the wall; my installation works are talking about a change that is active.
 You can go away and still work on it.